Marcus-Davi/K64F-Fusion/README.md

-# K64F-Fusion2
+# K64F-Fusion

-This project is an application of sensor fusion theory.
+This project is a C++ application of sensor fusion theory.
 The idea is to fuse available magnetometer, accelerometer and gyroscope data in order to estimate 3D orientation.

 This project makes use of the developed Extended Kalman Filter C++ Library.
 It is supposed to be linked and included within Eclipse IDE project.